Adenrele/Fruit-and-Vegetable-Image-Recognition/README.md

 ### 🔹 Regularization Techniques
 - Implemented **Dropout (p=0.5)** in fully connected layers to reduce overfitting.
-- Used **Batch Normalization** (if applicable) to stabilize training and improve convergence.

 ### 🔹 Learning Rate Scheduling
 - Utilized **ReduceLROnPlateau** to **adjust the learning rate dynamically** based on validation loss.
-- If the validation loss did not improve for a few epochs, the learning rate was **reduced by a factor**, helping the model converge better.
+- If the validation loss did not improve for 4 epochs, the learning rate was **reduced by a factor of 0.5**, helping the model converge better.

 ### 🔹 Early Stopping
-- **Monitored validation loss** and stopped training when performance stopped improving for **11 consecutive epochs**.
+- **Monitored validation loss** and stopped training when performance stopped improving for **7 consecutive epochs**.
 - This helped **prevent overfitting** and **saved computational resources** by avoiding unnecessary training cycles.

 ### 🔹 Model Architecture Improvements